cilium/cilium/Documentation/policy/language.rst

 toCIDR
   List of destination prefixes/CIDRs that endpoints selected by ``endpointSelector`` are allowed to talk to.
-Note that endpoints which are selected by a ``fromEndpoints`` are automatically allowed to talk to their respective destination endpoints.
+Note that endpoints which are selected by a ``fromEndpoints`` are automatically allowed to reply back to the respective destination endpoints.

 toCIDRSet
   List of destination prefixes/CIDRs that are allowed to talk to all endpoints